farahmas/farahmas/README.md

 ---

+### 🌍 TechGirls 2021 – International Summer Program Participant
+Participated in the **TechGirls 2021 Summer Program**, an international initiative focused on empowering young women in STEM.
+- Completed over **100 hours of training** in STEM courses at **Virginia Tech**.
+- Engaged in **cross-cultural communication and community leadership** activities.
+- Collaborated with participants from **12 countries** to develop global tech awareness.
+🌐 Program organized by the U.S. Department of State and Virginia Tech.

+---

 ### 📱 EduSTEM – STEM Education Mobile App
 **Technovation Girls 2022 – Team Leader, Chief Programmer and Designer**
 Created a mobile application named **EduSTEM** to support science and technology education among students.